 This section applies when the superintendent has decided to recommend that the board offer a teacher a new or renewed contract.
 For information regarding a decision by the superintendent not to recommend that the board offer a teacher a renewed contract, see policy 7950, Non-Career Status Teachers: Nonrenewal.

+For purposes of determining a teacher’s years of employment by the board in this section, a year is at least 120 workdays performed as a teacher in a full-time permanent position.
+If a teacher in a full-time permanent position did not work for at least 120 workdays as a teacher in a year for any reason, including because the teacher was on approved or legally entitled leave, that year will not be deemed to constitute a year of employment for the teacher unless required by law.
+Furthermore, a year in which a teacher in a full-time permanent position did not work for at least 120 workdays as a teacher because the teacher was on approved or legally entitled leave will not be considered a break in the continuity of employment for the teacher.
+A suspension will not constitute approved or legally entitled leave for purposes of this policy.

 A new or renewed contract will be for a term of one school year for teachers who have been employed by the board as a teacher for less than three consecutive years.
 For teachers who have been employed by the board as a teacher for three consecutive years or more, a new or renewed contract will be for a term of four (4) school years, unless the superintendent or board determines that a shorter contract is justified on the basis of criteria established by the board or by the superintendent and approved in advance by the board.
 In no case, however, may a teacher be recommended for a contract with a term longer than one school year unless the teacher has received a rating of at least “proficient” on all standards on the two most recent annual evaluations preceding the contract offer.

 A teacher must also be considered in good standing to be considered for a four (4) year contract.